Blog Post

 With contributions from Ted Raymond.

-The answer is simple: digital forensics and incident response (DFIR).
+The answer lies in digital forensics and incident response (DFIR).

 In this blog, you’ll learn:

-Now, let's dive deeper into the two individual components.
+Now, let's dive deeper into the two individual components of DFIR.

 Digital forensics is a branch of forensic science that covers digital technology.
 Analysts focus on the recovery, investigation, and examination of material found on digital devices.